zknill/sequenceprotocol/README.md

 - The client should acknowledge the numbers in the sequence.
 - The server should expect it could receive an acknowledgement for the same sequence number multiple times.
 - The server assumes that messages are undelivered until it receives an Acknowledge for that messages sequence number.
 - The server should continue with the sequence of numbers.
-Once the sequence has completed, the server should use the remaining ticks to send the unacknowledged messages before sending the Checksum to mark the end of transmission.
+Once the sequence has completed, the server should use the remaining ticks to send the unacknowledged messages.

 `Checksum`